Reluctant Transfer Learning in Penalized Regressions for Individualized Treatment Rules under Effect Heterogeneity: Introduction

 Recent studies have emphasized the importance of approaches that explicitly account for heterogeneity in treatment effects across data sources \citep{dahabreh2020toward, robertson2023regression, kunzel2019metalearners}.
 This consideration is particularly critical for estimating ITRs, where shifts in treatment-covariate interactions can lead to suboptimal decisions for patients if not properly addressed.
 Although not directly related to ITR, several studies have recognized that regression coefficients may vary across subgroups.
 For instance, \citet{gross2016data} investigated the identification of sub-populations in randomized trials for which an intervention is beneficial, while \citet{ollier2017regression} studied the identification of strata likely to share similar effects.
 More recently, \citet{li2022transfer} explored the multi-source high-dimensional linear regression problem to improve a model fit on target data through a two-step procedure.
 Although the study offers valuable theoretical insight, it provides limited practical guidance for interpretable or decision-oriented applications.

-There remains a gap in transfer learning approaches that are both efficient and clinically intuitive, while directly addressing the problem of shifted treatment-covariate relationships in the ITR setting.
-Thus, our goal is to develop a framework that efficiently adapts a previously trained model, developed on source data, to new target data, ensuring interpretability and clinical relevance.
-To address this, we draw inspiration from the principle of reluctant modeling to transfer information and allow for ``shifted effects.''
+There remains a gap in transfer learning approaches that are both efficient and clinically intuitive, while directly addressing the problem of shifted treatment-covariate relationships in the ITR setting. { To address this gap, we propose a framework that adapts a source model to new target data by allowing it to flexibly deviate from the source model, through a pseudo-outcome construction to recover target estimators and identify shifted treatment effects.
+By transferring only essential information, such as regression coefficients, our approach remains computationally efficient while preserving interpretability.
+Specifically,} we draw inspiration from the principle of reluctant modeling to transfer information and allow for ``shifted effects.''
 Such shifted effects are incorporated only if they enhance predictive performance, inspired by reluctant modeling \citep{yu2019reluctant, tay2020reluctant}.
 Recently, \citet{maronge2023reluctant} applied this principle to ITR estimation by introducing a reluctant additive model that includes additional terms only if they improve prediction.
 However, their work was not designed to handle model adaptation across datasets and is limited to binary treatments.

-In the present work, we propose a Reluctant Transfer Learning (RTL) framework that integrates a previously trained model with newly collected target data by transferring only essential model components (e.g., regression coefficients) rather than individual-level data from the source samples.
+In the present work, we propose the Reluctant Transfer Learning (RTL) method that integrates a previously trained model with newly collected target data by transferring only essential model components (e.g., regression coefficients) rather than individual-level data from the source samples.
 The RTL method directly addresses the need for model adaptation and is able to handle multi-armed treatment settings.
 In addition, we incorporate penalization techniques for variable selection to enhance interpretability and performance.
 By combining the strengths of reluctant modeling and transfer learning, the RTL framework offers a statistically rigorous and clinically interpretable approach that is well suited for precision medicine applications in which models must adapt when necessary.